Annapurna Himalayan Trek – 10 Days

 Yes, they have all received a 45-day training from the Hotel Management and Tourism Center in Nepal.
 The guides have also received high altitude first aid training from KEEP (Kathmandu Environmental Education Project).
 Please check our Trekking Guides Profiles and Training Certificates.

-Our company insures all our trekking staff members, including guides, cooks, Sherpas and porters.
-Please browse through Company Information pages to view insurance details.
+Our Company insures all our trekking staff members, including guides, cooks, Sherpa and porters.
+Please browse though Company Information pages to view insurance details.

 We also recommend: